Mojtab2023/Classification-of-Proximal-Femoral-Bone-Using-Geometric-Features-and-Texture-Analysis-in-MR-Images-f/README.md

 The output variables are described as commented at the end of the code.
 The important output results will be saved at the directory “Address”.

+7. Feature extraction form *.PNG femur images:

+Run the code script Main_FE_V5.py.
+But note that the features extracted and are available in FV.xlsx file.
+Target.xlsx file is containing labels as well.